EdwinBot72/Openregio/replit.md

 - Storage interface pattern (`IStorage`) for data access abstraction
 - In-memory implementation (`MemStorage`) currently active with rich seed data
 - Database implementation available using Drizzle ORM for PostgreSQL (not currently used)
-- UUID-based primary keys for all entities
+- UUID-based primary keys for all entities (deterministic IDs for user profiles matching entrepreneur ownerUserId)
-- Seed data includes ~12 entrepreneurs, 3 proposals with votes, 3 activities, and statistics
+- Seed data includes ~12 entrepreneurs, 6 user profiles with varied pain points, 3 proposals with votes, 3 activities, and statistics

 **Middleware Stack:**
 - JSON body parsing with raw body preservation for webhooks